 Matisse loved animals.
 He had three cats named Cousi, Minouche, and La Puce, which he fed brioche every morning.
 Besides his cats, Matisse kept pet doves purchased from vendors along the Seine.
 In his final days, Matisse gifted his precious birds to Pablo Picasso.
 In fact, it was one of his doves on which Picasso modeled his Dove of Peace, chosen as the emblem for the First International Peace Conference in Paris in 1949.

 #5 Edvard Munch (1863-1944) – The Man Behind the Scream

 Munch was a Norwegian painter who bridged the major movements of 19th-century Symbolism and 20th-century Expressionism.
-Born amid poverty and disease, he was a sickly child, who later in life suffered from alcoholism and bouts of mental illness.
-His 1893 Scream has become one of the most iconic images of art, with the agonised figure seen at the center symbolising anxiety of the human condition.
+Born amid poverty and disease, he was a sickly child who later in life suffered from alcoholism and bouts of mental illness.
+His 1893 Scream has become one of the most iconic images of art, with the agonized figure seen at the center symbolizing anxiety of the human condition.